Nginx as a Reverse Proxy: Configuration and Best Practices

 }

-This improves availability, supports horizontal scaling, and balances requests across server instances.
+This improves availability, supports horizontal scaling, and balances requests across server instances — a foundational principle in modern cloud infrastructure.

 Best Practices